Skip to content

 43 history trivia questions covering ancient civilizations, medieval empires, modern wars, and American history with difficulty levels from easy to hard

 Oxford University is older than the Aztec Empire.
 Cleopatra lived closer to the Moon landing than to the construction of the pyramids.
+History trivia runs on facts like these, where the truth sits at an angle to the story everyone carries in their head.

 Challenge a friend to history trivia on LearnClash